SiliconLabsSoftware/docs-matter/sld295-matter-api-reference/index.md

 # Matter API Reference

-This section covers the various Application Programming Interfaces (APIs) that a developper might use when developping a new Matter Application.
+This section covers the various Application Programming Interfaces (APIs) that a developper might use when developing a new Matter Application.

 - [**DataModel**](./datamodeltypes.md)
 - [**Attributes**](./attributes.md)